bprashanth/pyrocene/PLAN.md

 ### 2. The Trap of Reactive Suppression

-If players play purely reactively—blindly clearing invasives without scanning, or endlessly dumping money into fire lines around villages—the AI will deliberately ignite fires in other unmonitored sectors.
+If players play purely reactively-blindly clearing invasives without scanning, or endlessly dumping money into fire lines around villages-the AI will deliberately ignite fires in other unmonitored sectors.
 You will rapidly deplete your budget, the invasives will aggressively return, and a massive megafire will eventually overwhelm your unmanaged borders, causing an immediate loss.

 ---